2909638069/DeployDL2Pi/README.md

 # DeployDL2Pi
+I try to do some object detection inference on pi 3b

-deploy deep learning frameworks on raspberry pi 3b
+## deploy deep learning frameworks to pi
+cpu of pi is arm, which is different from intel.